-The minimum wage will continue to increase every year across New York State until it reaches $15.00 per hour in 2020.
+The minimum wage will continue to increase every year across New York State until it reaches $15.00 per hour on December 31st, 2020.

 Wage orders published by the Department of Labor can modify the minimum wage rate for workers in certain industries.
 Businesses should contact the Department of Labor if they will apply any credits, such as meals or tips, towards meeting the minimum wage rate.
 It is illegal to pay employees below the wage rate.

 Under the Wage Theft Prevention Act, private employers in New York State must provide all of their employees (both exempt and non-exempt) with a pay notice.
 This pay notice must include the following information:

 - How the employee is paid (hourly, shift, day, week, piece, etc.);